durandaltheta/sthread/README.md

 Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically raise an exception.

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
-As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`, `thread()` or `launch()`), otherwise they may unexpectedly shut down.
+As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`, `thread()`, `threadpool()`, or `coroutine()`), otherwise they may unexpectedly shut down.

-In some cases, object's shared context can be shutdown early with a call to their `shutdown()` API.
-Objects with this API:
+In some cases, object's shared context can be shutdown early with a call to `st::channel::close()` or `st::fiber::shutdown()` API respectively.
-- `st::channel`
-- `st::fiber`
-- `st::weave`

-In `st::channel`'s case, blocking `st::channel::recv()` operations can be stopped and made to return `false` by calling `st::channel::shutdown()`. `st::fiber` uses a `st::channel` internally for receiving `st::message`s, and it uses this behavior in order to determine when it should stop processing messages and go out of scope.
+In `st::channel`'s case, blocking `st::channel::recv()` operations can be stopped and made to return `false` by calling `st::channel::shutdown()`. `st::fiber` uses an `st::channel` internally for receiving `st::message`s, and it uses this behavior in order to determine when it should stop processing messages and go out of scope.

 The default behavior for `st::channel::shutdown()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
-Alternatively, the user can call `st::channel::shutdown(false)`/`st::fiber::shutdown(false)` to immediately end all operations on the `st::channel`/`st::fiber`.
+Alternatively, the user can call `st::channel::close(false)`/`st::fiber::shutdown(false)` to immediately end all operations on the `st::channel`/`st::fiber`.

 The user can call `bool running()` on each of these objects to check if an object has had `shutdown()` called on it. `running()` will return `true` if `shutdown()` has *NOT* been called, else it will return `false`.

-#### Example 7
+#### Example 8
 ```
 #include <iostream>
 #include <string>